Hobson Plan: The Wing-Base plan

 Under the "Wing-Base" plan, the operational combat squadrons were assigned to a combat group.
 The support squadrons on the station were assigned to a "Maintenance and Supply Group", an "Airdrome Group", and a "Station Medical Group."
 The four groups were assigned to a wing, a changed level of command which unified all of the components, flying and support under a single command.
 The group commanders were subordinate to the wing commander who was an experienced combat flying leader.
 The wing would assume the historical numerical designation of the assigned combat group.
 A base commander was established to handle the administrative duties of the wing commander and to coordinate with the various group commanders.
 In this plan, known as the "Hobson Plan," the support groups and the operational flying combat group and the wing became one unit.
 Colonel Kenneth B. Hobson, the chief of the AAF Organizational Division, was the special project chairman and briefer.
 The Wing-Base Organization was formalized in Air Force Regulation 20–15, Organization Principles and Policies for the US Air Force.

 Organizations known as "wings" had existed in the Air Force and its predecessors since 1918, and new wings were created in the 1920s and 1930s.
 During World War II numerous wings existed; some provided training in the United States, others controlled combat groups and support organizations overseas.
 However, the USAF wings established in 1947 were new organizations and few shared lineage or honors with the wings formed under the Army.
 In 1948 and afterward, some existing AAF wings were redesignated as air divisions, and placed immediately above the USAF Wings and below the Numbered Air Forces in the USAF organizational pyramid.

 Another major change implemented by the Hobson Plan was the standardization of designations.
 For example, the 1st Fighter Wing, established at March Air Force Base would consist of the 1st Fighter Group (its combat group); the 1st Maintenance and Supply Group, the 1st Air Base Group (to operate base facilities and services), and the 1st Station Medical Group.
-Subordinate to the groups were the 1st Field Maintenance Squadron, 1st Supply Squadron, 1st Engine Squadron, 1st Air Police Squadron, and so on.
+Subordinate to the groups were the 1st Maintenance Squadron, 1st Supply Squadron, 1st Motor Vehicle Squadron, 1st Air Police Squadron, and so on.
 Operational flying Squadrons retained their historical designations and were assigned to the combat group.
 Tenant units stationed at the base, under the command of other commands, would also retain their designations.